 Gluten-free wheat starch is an ingredient more commonly used in other countries.
 It has yet to gain much trust in the U.S. This is evident in the fact that the most well-known products currently using it in the U.S. actually come from companies based outside of the country.

 Gluten-free wheat starch is mostly used in gluten-free baked goods to improve their texture.
 Most notably it provides a certain durability and elasticity, even though the gluten has been removed.
 This allows you to recreate the more difficult to replicate foods such as croissants.

 I personally found this to be true when I started using Caputo Fioreglut, a special gluten-free flour blend that comes from Italy.
-It contains gluten-free wheat starch and has created the best pizza and rolls I've had since becoming gluten-free.
+It contains gluten-free wheat starch and has created the best gluten-free pizza and gluten-free Hawaiian rolls I've had since becoming gluten-free.
 They are much closer in texture to their regular versions with that blend than any other gluten-free flour I've tried.